Arthur Aston (army officer): Career in the English Civil War

 In 1648, Aston joined the Earl of Ormonde, who had recently been made Commander-in-Chief of the Irish Confederates and other Royalist forces in Ireland.

+(The above is incorrect.
+Aston was in Ireland, with Ormonde, in January 1647, when he petitioned the House of Lords for a pass to return to England, or to go beyond 'these Dominions'.
+The Lords refused a pass to return to England, but issued one to go beyond 'these Dominions'.
+In truth, Aston should not have been in Ireland in 1649.)

+Ref: House of Lords Journal January 1647.

 He was made governor of the vital port of Drogheda.
 Drogheda was a Protestant town in The Pale and had previously supported Parliament through two sieges by Irish Confederates.

 In 1649, Oliver Cromwell laid siege to Drogheda.
 The siege ended on 11 September, when Cromwell's forces stormed the town.
 Cromwell's troops were ordered to show no quarter to any man bearing arms; in Cromwell's words, in the heat of the action, "I forbade them to spare any that were in arms in the town...", and many of the defenders were killed by the victorious Parliamentarian soldiers.
 Aston and other English Royalists retreated to the defensible Millmount Fort.
 They eventually agreed to surrender after a parley on the bridge, but were massacred after they laid down their arms.
 It is widely believed that the Parliamentarian soldiers killed Aston by bashing his brains out with his own wooden leg, which they believed concealed gold coins.

 Aston was said to have had a daughter, Elizabeth Thomson alias Aston, and to have been made a Doctor of Physics in 1644.